AndreasAZiegler/AndreasAZiegler.github.io/supervision.md

 ---
 author: Andreas Ziegler
-title: "A guideline on doing your thesis within the table-tennis robot lab"
+title: "A guideline on doing your thesis/research with me"
-institute: "Cognitive Systems Group, University of Tübingen"
+institute: "Autonomous Space Robotics Lab (ASRL), University of Toronto"
-layout: teaching
+layout: supervision
 colorlinks: true
 ---

 ## Introduction

-In this document, we provide you some information that will hopefully help you to better navigatoe yourself at the start and during your thesis with us.
+In this document, I provide you some information that will hopefully help you to better navigate yourself at the start and during your thesis/research with me.

-## Register your thesis

-You will find the application form for the BSc/MSc thesis [here](/pdfs/teaching/Anmeldung_Abschlussarbeit_2014-05-02.docx).
-We ask you to fill it out.
-You can send it to us as a PDF file, so that we can print it out at the university or you can print it on your own.
-It's up to you.

-To get your PC and desk ready, we ask you to additionally fill out [this form](/pdfs/teaching/new_member_v2.11.odt).

 ## Supervision

-To guide you through your thesis, help you with problems, and give you feedback, we will meet once per week (at Sand and/or on Zoom).
-In order to benefit from the meeting as much as possible, we ask you to send us your weekly progress report until **6pm the day before the meeting**.
-We ask you to include...
+To guide you through your thesis, help you with problems, and give you feedback, we will meet once per week (in-person or online).
+In order to benefit from the meeting as much as possible, I ask you to send us your weekly progress report until **6pm the day before the meeting**.
+I ask you to include...
 * your name
 * the title of your thesis
 * the number/week of the progress report